Codeinsid/System-Blog-I18N-Rails/README.md

 ## Thiago almeida
-This is my blog with 'I18N' 'internationalization' \o/ Enjoy It and I hope you can learn a lot!
+This is 'knights of the zodiac blog' with 'I18N' 'internationalization' \o/ Enjoy It and I hope you can learn a lot!

+## The App

+register gold knights with a linked photo and the type of character's ability.

 ## Technology